Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

   i+=1

 ## pass
-# pass can used inside empty functions, just to have the function
+# pass can be used inside empty functions, just to have the function
 # and implement the function later while coding
 def my_fun():
   pass